WeeLonelySoul/Felix-The-resource-daemon/README.md

 the file "setup.py" can also remove Felix if that's what the user wants to do, just run the file like this <br />`python setup.py remove`

-# Future updates
-~~* Mail check~~<br>
-* Bandwidth inform <-- Implemented in the Bandwidth update<br>
-~~* GUI update~~
-* Settings for what Felix should look at
-* Merge critical and normal

-# Patch notes

-# Bug report

-If you find a bug, please report it to nicholas.rosqvist.nunes@gmail.com with the subject "[Bug Report] Felix" so that I know that the bug is releated to Felix and not something else, but you could also use the bug report feature here on github.

 # Available platforms
 * Linux (Ubuntu, but installing libnotify and all the dependencies should make it work on other linux systems)
 * Mac (The one that is being developed for linux might work, just make sure to have libnotify and the other dependencies installed)
-* Windows (Canceled)
+* Windows (Cancelled)

+# Know issues for gen3
+* Nothing so far

-# Known issues
+# Known issues for gen2
-* When installing, either use sudo and move the Felix folder to `/usr/bin/` or use `chown currentuser:currentuser /usr/bin` (Gonna fix this in a future update) <br />
+* When installing, either use sudo and move the Felix folder to `/usr/bin/` or use `chown currentuser:currentuser /usr/bin` (Fixed in Felix gen3) <br />

-* Doesn't work properly on Ubuntu 17.04 <br />
+# Bug report

+If you find a bug, please report it to nicholas.rosqvist.nunes@gmail.com with the subject "[Bug Report] Felix" so that I know that the bug is releated to Felix and not something else, but you could also use the bug report feature here on github.